-Thermal Analysis Calculator Estimates Accurate Package Bottom Temp Based on PCB Construction – Custom MMIC is introducing a free, easy-to-use, Thermal Analysis tool to their array of web-based calculators.
-The company offers Attenuator, Image Rejection, Cascade Analysis, and now Thermal calculators.
+Thermal Analysis Calculator Estimates Accurate Package Bottom Temp Based on PCB Construction – Custom MMIC is introducing a free, easy-to-use, Thermal Analysis tool to our array of web-based calculators.
+We offer Attenuator, Image Rejection, Cascade Analysis, and now Thermal calculators.

 The thermal analysis tool tackles the problem of estimating the rise in temperature between the ambient surrounding and the bottom of a packaged MMIC when attached to a printed circuit board (PCB).
 Until now, engineers generally assumed these two temperatures were the same, with the PCB acting as a perfect heat sink.
 The only other option, a detailed analysis of the problem, required sophisticated thermal simulation software that was often expensive and time consuming.